 Changes of employee home address and/or telephone number should be reported to the HR Payroll Office.

 The College is subject to the Federal Fair Labor Standards Act.
 For covered non-exempt (classified) employees, time worked in excess of 40 hours during the workweek must be compensated at the rate of time and one-half.
 Compensation may be in the form of either wages or compensatory time.
 If a non-exempt employee works over 40 hours in one week, they are given compensatory time off at the rate of one and one-half hours for each hour of overtime to be taken any time prior to the close of the pay period in which the week of overtime ends.
 Compensatory time may be carried forward past the pay period with the permission of the supervisor.
+Compensatory time earned and/or accrued must be utilized before vacation time can be used.
 Overtime will only be paid under unusual circumstances and with the approval of both the supervisor and the President.
 For the purpose of calculating overtime, the College defines the workweek as Monday through the end of the day on Sunday.
 Strict record keeping by the supervisor is a must.
 All compensatory time must be pre-approved by the supervisor in writing.
 A compensatory time form may be obtained from the HR Payroll Office.

 Excepted from this law are exempt employees of the College who are executive, administrative, professional, or instructional staff for whom these standards apply: